view-frame/.github/README.md

 At Viewframe, we believe that keeping your channel thriving shouldn’t be locked behind a paywall.
 That’s why we’re committed to providing professional-grade tools—completely free—so every creator has the power to grow, create, and succeed without limits.

 ## Donate & Support
 If you like our app, please consider donating to help keep Viewframe free forever:
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I71PA2XN)

+> [!
+WARNING]
+> Viewframe is still in a beta stage.
+> Some services may be slightly unstable or there may be bugs.